Baryonic spindles from conifolds

 Topological twist, \cite{Witten:1988ze}, is a method to preserve supersymmetry which has benefited field theory and supergravity.
 In field theory, it was employed to obtain novel field theories in lower dimensions from their higher dimensional parent theories.
 In supergravity, novel $AdS$ solutions interpolating higher dimensional $AdS$ vacua were constructed, \cite{Maldacena:2000mw}.

-Past several years, we have observed the discovery of two novel classes of supergravity solutions which preserve supersymmetry in ways different from the topological twist.
-The first class of solutions were obtained by wrapping branes on a spindle which is topologically a two-sphere with two conical deficit angles at two poles, \cite{Ferrero:2020laf}.
+Past several years, we have observed the discovery of two novel classes of supergravity solutions that preserve supersymmetry in ways different from the topological twist.
+The first class of solutions was obtained by wrapping branes on a spindle which is topologically a two-sphere with two conical deficit angles at two poles, \cite{Ferrero:2020laf}.
 The second class of the solutions is obtained by wrapping branes on a disk, topologically a two-sphere with a conical deficit angle, \cite{Bah:2021mzw, Bah:2021hei}.

-These two classes of solutions have a number of novel features.
+These two classes of solutions have several novel features.
 First, as advertised, they preserve supersymmetry not by the topological twist.
 For the spindle solutions, there are two distinct classes of solutions by how they preserve supersymmetry: twist and anti-twist.
-If the spinors at the poles have a identical chirality, they are in the twist class.
+If the spinors at the poles have an identical chirality, they are in the twist class.
 Otherwise, they are in the anti-twist class, \cite{Ferrero:2021etw, Couzens:2021cpk}.
-Second, unlike the Riemann surfaces employed for topological twist, the spindle and disk are orbifolds with non-constant curvature.
+Second, unlike the Riemann surfaces employed for topological twists, the spindle and disk are orbifolds with non-constant curvature.
 Third, although the spindle and disk solutions share identical local solutions, they are physically distinct after their global completions.
 See \cite{Gutperle:2022pgw} for defect solutions from yet another global completion.
 Fourth, the singularities of the solutions in gauged supergravity are resolved when they are uplifted to supergravity in ten and eleven dimensions.